 Global Clean Energy Holdings, Inc. and its subsidiaries (collectively, hereinafter the "Company," "we," "us," or "our) is a vertically integrated renewable fuels company.
-Our goal is to do our part in accelerating the global push to reduce greenhouse gas emissions via sustainable, more environmentally friendly alternatives to conventional petroleum-based fuels.
+Our goal is to do our part in accelerating the global push to reduce greenhouse gas emissions through sustainable, more environmentally friendly alternatives to conventional petroleum-based fuels.
 Since 2013 our principal focus has been on the development of our proprietary varieties of Camelina sativa ("Camelina"), a fallow land rotation crop, as a biofuels feedstock.
-We recently acquired a 500-acre crude oil refinery in Bakersfield, California, that we are converting into a dedicated renewable diesel refinery (the "Bakersfield Biorefinery").
+In 2020, we acquired a 500-acre crude oil refinery in Bakersfield, California, that we are converting into adedicated renewable diesel refinery (the "Bakersfield Biorefinery").

 Bakersfield Biorefinery.
-Commencing in April 2019, the date that we entered into an agreement to purchase the Bakersfield Biorefinery, through the closing of the purchase of the Bakersfield Biorefinery in May 2020, we were exclusively engaged in completing the purchase of the refinery and in obtaining the financing necessary to purchase and thereafter retool the Bakersfield Biorefinery into a renewable fuels facility.
+Commencing in April 2019, the date that we entered into an agreement to purchase the BakersfieldBiorefinery, through the closing of the purchase of the Bakersfield Biorefinery in May 2020, we were exclusively engaged in completing the purchase of the refinery and in obtaining the financing necessary to purchase and thereafter retool the Bakersfield Biorefinery into a renewable fuels facility.
 Accordingly, our principal expenses prior to May 2020 consisted of general and administrative expenses and costs incurred to obtain the financing required to purchase and retool the Bakersfield Biorefinery.
-After the purchase of the Bakersfield Biorefinery on May 7, 2020, both our operating expenses and our capital expenditures increased significantly.
+Afterthe purchase of the Bakersfield Biorefinery on May 7, 2020, both our operating expenses and our capital expenditures increased significantly.

-Since most of our resources during the past two years have been dedicated to the purchase, financing and retooling of the Bakersfield Biorefinery, and further developing our Camelina deployment platform, we did not generate any operating revenues in either 2021 or 2020.
+Since most of our resources during the past two years have been dedicated to the purchase, financing and retooling of theBakersfield Biorefinery and to further developing our Camelina deployment platform, we did not generate any significant operating revenues in either 2021 or 2020.
 In order to fund our operating expenses during these periods, we obtained \$10 million in the aggregate under a derivative contract (the "Derivative Contract") that we entered into with a commodity trading company.
-The Derivative Contract was amended in 2020 and replaced by a fixed payment obligation that requires us to make total payments of \$24.8 million, consisting of the \$4.5 million payment we made in June 2020, and six equal monthly installment payments beginning in May 2022.
-The cash that we received from the Derivative Contract was used to fund development efforts, our operating costs, our due diligence costs, our pre-acquisition costs, the purchase price down payment/deposit for the Bakersfield Biorefinery, our continued Camelina trials in the Northwest and the Northern Plains, our consulting and legal fees associated with the acquisition, and our payments to key vendors and suppliers.
+The Derivative Contract was amended in 2020 and replaced by a fixed payment obligation that requires us to make total payments of \$24.8million, consisting of the \$4.5 million payment we made in June 2020, and six equal monthly installment payments beginning in May 2022.
+The cash that we received from the Derivative Contract was used to fund development efforts, our operating costs, our due diligence costs, our pre-acquisition costs, the purchase price down payment/deposit for the Bakersfield Biorefinery, our continued Camelina trials in the Northwest and the Northern Plains, our consulting and legal fees associated with the acquisition, and ourpayments to key vendors and suppliers.

 In May 2020 we completed the purchase of the Bakersfield Biorefinery.
-The total amount of cash consideration paid for the refinery was \$40 million and the total amount of all consideration and assumed liabilities was \$89.4 million.
-In order to fund the purchase price of the Bakersfield Biorefinery and the on-going conversion of the facility into a renewable diesel refinery, in May 2020 we entered into a (i) senior credit agreement that, as amended, currently provides us with a credit facility of up to \$317.6 million, and (ii) a mezzanine credit agreement that, as amended, currently provides us with \$67.4 million mezzanine loan facility.
-We are converting the Bakersfield refinery from a crude oil refinery into a biorefinery, and currently expect to commence our biofuel refinery operations in early 2022.
-Therefore, we do not anticipate generating revenues from the operations of the Bakersfield Biorefinery until the first half of 2022.
-We have spent approximately \$183 million on our Bakersfield Biorefinery project through June 30, 2021.
+The total amount of cash consideration paid for therefinery was \$40 million and the total amount of all consideration and assumed liabilities was \$89.4 million.
+In order to fund the purchase price of the Bakersfield Biorefinery and the on-going conversion of the facility into a renewable diesel refinery, in May 2020 we entered into the (i) Senior Credit Facility that, as amended, currently provides us with a credit facility of up to \$317.6 million, and (ii) a Mezzanine Credit Facility that, as amended, currently provides us with \$67.4 million of credit.
+We are converting the Bakersfield refinery from a crude oil refinery into a biorefinery, and are currently scheduled to commence our biofuel refinery operations in early 2022.
+Therefore, we do not anticipate generating revenues from the operations of the Bakersfield Biorefinery until 2022.
+We have spent approximately \$230 million on our Bakersfield Biorefinery project through September 30, 2021.